NHS Trust to raise cash through sale of surplus property

-The Leeds Teaching Hospitals NHS Trust is one of more than 100 NHS trusts planning to sell off surplus property amid an ongoing row over the sale of NHS assets.
+The Leeds and York Partnership NHS Foundation Trust is hoping to raise millions of pounds by selling off some of its surplus property amid an ongoing row over the sale of NHS assets.

-Data from the NHS shows the trust is planning to dispose of one site which it says it no longer needs for local healthcare provision, despite it currently being used for patient care.
+Data from the NHS shows the trust is planning to dispose of four sites totalling 14 acres which it says it no longer needs for local healthcare provision, all of which are currently being used for patient care.

-Unlike many other trusts, it has not given an estimated market value for the property.
+The trust estimates that three of the sites have a combined market value of around £2.8 million but didn't provide an estimate for the remaining property.

 Between April 2017 and March 2018, NHS trusts in England declared over 1,670 acres of land and property as surplus to requirements, which have an estimated combined market value of more than £220 million.